 As part of its duties under the Privacy Act, SSHRC ensures that written notices are provided to SSHRC applicants, external reviewers, referees, merit review committee members and observers advising them of their rights and responsibilities under the Act as well as how the information they access and/or supply is treated and protected in accordance with the legislation.
-These notices appear in program guides, in SSHRC’s online application and grants management systems, and in other pertinent material provided throughout the application and review process.
+These notices appear in program guides, in SSHRC’s online application and grants management systems, in the SSHRC Manual for Adjudication Committee Members, and in other pertinent material provided throughout the application and review process.
 Information pertaining to the protection and disclosure of personal information can also be found on SSHRC’s website, for both Grants and Fellowships and Scholarships.

 In addition, merit review committee members, external reviewers and observers are advised of their responsibilities in relation to the Privacy Act and are required to sign a conflict of interest and confidentiality agreement to ensure that the material supplied and used throughout the review process is maintained in strict confidence at all times.